accoffin12/-streaming-05-smart-smoker/README.md

 > Created by: A. C. Coffin | Completed: 2024 May | NW Missouri State University | CSIS: 44671-80| Dr. Case | Developing a Producer for RabbitMQ

 # Overview (Updated)
 Developing a Producer to read the temperature of a Smart Smoker based on specific events.
-This will be done through simulating temerature readings from the smart smoker of two foods.
-Create a producer to send these temeprature readings to RabbitMQ and then three consumer processes, each on monitoring one of the temperature streams.
-Within each consumer it must perform calculations to determine if a significant event has occured.
-Each of the Consumer Scripts is an example of how deques and windowing may be applied to pull smaller segments of data, rather than the whole set.
+This will be done through simulating temperature readings from the smart smoker of two foods.
+Create a producer to send these temperature readings to RabbitMQ and then three consumer processes, each monitoring one of the temperature streams.
+Within each consumer it must perform calculations to determine if a significant event has occurred.
+Each of the Consumer Scripts is an example of how deques and windowing may be applied to pull smaller sets, rather than the whole set.

 ## Deques & Windows
-Deques and windows are utilized together as a way for us to collect slices of data that are produced over a long period of time.
-In a sense they allow us to access only data that we are interested in over a sepcified period of time, called a window.
-A deque or double-ended queue is an ordered collections of itmes that allows insertion and deletions from both ends.
-Deques are C base structure that allow a large amount of flexibility.
-Deques have indexed access that requires two pointer derefernces.
+Deques and windows are utilized together as a way for us to collect slices of data that are produced over a long period.
+They allow us to access only data we are interested in over a specified period, called a window.
+A deque or double-ended queue is an ordered collection of items that allows insertion and deletions from both ends.
+Deques are C structures that allow a large amount of flexibility.
+Deques have indexed access that requires two-pointer dereferences.

 In the case of the Consumers developed for this project, which use sliding windows, deques are used because they allow constant insertion and removal.
-This function of a deque in combination with a sliding window - a function that pulls a fixed size subset of elements within a stream - makes it ideal to maintain boundaries during a stream.
+This function of a deque in combination with a sliding window - a function that pulls a fixed-size subset of elements within a stream - makes it ideal to maintain boundaries during a stream.

-Windowing does not requrie continuous blocks of memory, which means that elements in a deque are scattered throughout memory.
+Windowing does not require continuous blocks of memory, which means that elements in a deque are scattered throughout memory.
 By doing this it allows deques to grow without needing to find a chunk of memory.

 ## Update for M6 6 June 2024:
-This Repo was added to between 31 May 2024 and 06 June 2024 to contain three seperate Consumers that work in conjunction with the producer previously designed.
-Thier associated sections have been added.
-Additionally modifications to the Producer to address message errors has been done.
+This Repo was added between 31 May 2024 and 06 June 2024 to contain three separate Consumers that work in conjunction with the producer previously designed.
+Their associated sections have been added.
+Additionally, modifications to the Producer to address message errors have been made.
 A majority of these issues pertained to spelling and an extra message line that was unnecessary.
 The script temp_producerV2.py was removed due to time constraints on completing the corresponding Consumer.

 The Complete Screen Shot of the Project has been added.
 The Terminals are as follows:
 1. temp_producerV1.py